dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 (6.22)

 This equation encapsulates a physical, proportional-reasoning explanation of 𝑎 = 𝑣2/𝑟.
 Namely, in circular motion, the velocity vector changes direction significantly in approximately 1 radian of rotation.
 This motion requires a time 𝜏 ∼ 𝑟/𝑣.
-Therefore, the circular acceleration 𝑎 contains two factors of 𝑣—one factor from the 𝑣 itself and one factor from the time in the denominator—and it contains 1/𝑟, also from the time in the denominator.
+Therefore, the circular acceleration 𝑎 contains two factors of 𝑣 — one factor from the 𝑣 itself and one factor from the time in the denominator — and it contains 1/𝑟, also from the time in the denominator.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae